cityarcade/makerlog.org/_posts/2015-09-03-using-cookies-with-browser-side-github-auth.md

 Go back to the browser and try out the log out button.
 Success!

+## Example source on GitHub

+All the source code for this example is available on GitHub: [https://github.com/sethvincent/github-auth-example](https://github.com/sethvincent/github-auth-example)

+Feel free to make pull requests, fork the code, etc.!

 ## This post is open source
 Spot a typo?
 Have a great addition to make?
 [Send a pull request](https://github.com/civicmakerlab/makerlog.org/blob/master/_posts/2015-09-03-using-cookies-with-browser-side-github-auth.md)